meghanasanjay1204/tdf-fa25-meghana-sanjay/README.md

 - The first challenge was purely mechanical—getting the motion smooth and consistent.
 - Simple adjustments (like slits, tape, or skewers) can make the difference between a stuck system and one that moves smoothly.
 - The next challenge came from the coding side.
 The sweep code and LDR sensor code didn’t seem to work together, and the serial monitor kept showing a value of 0.
-- Eventually, I used ChatGPT to generate an alternative code, which worked!
+- Eventually, I used ChatGPT to generate an alternative code, which worked.
+Roopa helped me out with this!
 That moment of seeing the mechanism finally move felt amazing.
 - Coding is never one-and-done; debugging is part of the process, and exploring alternative solutions often opens up new directions.

 ### Reflections